 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Appropriately Assigned Teachers, Access to Curriculum- Aligned Instructional Materials, and Safe, Clean, and Functional School Facilities No teachers are 0 teachers are misassigned, 0 positions are vacant • 100% of students have access to standards aligned instructional materials.
-Maintain 100% of Misassigned teachers.
+2022.2023 0 teachers are misassigned, 0 positions are vacant • 100% of students have access to standards aligned Maintain 0% of Misassigned teachers.
 Maintain 100% of student access to standards aligned instructional materials. • FIT Score: Castlemont 97.79